Everest Helicopter Tour 2026 – 2027

 December through February is the winter period of the Everest region.
 Conditions during winter are extremely harsh.
 The daytime temperature is usually between -10°C and 0°C (14°F to 32°F), whereas, at night, temperatures could fall to-20°C or lower (-4°F or below).
 There will also be strong winds with a lot of snowfall and lots of cloud cover, leading to unpredictable weather conditions.

 Winter is ideal for snow lovers seeking the magic of snow-capped peaks and crisp mountain air.
-During the winter season, helicopter flights usually take around 45 minutes to 1 hour, depending on weather conditions.
+During the winter season, you can spend around 45 minutes to 1 hour in Lukla and the Everest View Hotel, a snow-covered land, surrounded by majestic peaks, depending on weather conditions

 EBC Helicopter Tour Itinerary